Yerannnnnn/zegocloud_server_demos/README.md

 For better understanding, this article will provide two types of sample code:

 1. One way is to let the server directly use memory to manage data.
 This method can help you better understand the server's business logic.
+However, please note that the data in memory will be lost after the server restarts, so it is not recommended to use this method.
 2. Another way is to take Redis as an example and explain how to use a cache database or other databases (such as SQLServer, Firebase-DataBase, etc.) to implement a standard room list service.

 > The sample code in this article uses live streaming scenarios as an example but is also applicable to other scenarios, such as conference lists, game room lists, etc.